-- 1. With the approval of their professor, the student group or class writes to the Student Liaison Officer describing the activity and its objectives.
+- 1. With the approval of their professor, the student group or class writes to the Director of Student Activities and Formulation describing the activity and its objectives.
 Should it align with the academic thrust of the School, the activity will fall under the School's responsibility and accountability.
 Thus, appropriate measures will be established to ensure the safety of the students and faculty members.
 No waiver of responsibility and accountability is required. - 2.
 If the activity is independent from the academic thrust of the School and is undertaken to exercise a specific organization objective, e.g., group trekking, community-building excursions, and so forth, the responsibility and accountability will rest on the officers and leaders of the organization.
-Participants will be required to sign a waiver to the effect that the School is not responsible and accountable for the consequences of the activity. - 3.
-The Student Liaison Officer of the School will be responsible for ensuring the compliance with these procedures.
+Participants will be required to sign a waiver to the effect that the School is not responsible and accountable for the consequences of the activity.

+3. The Director of Student Affairs and Formation of the School will be responsible for ensuring the compliance with these procedures.